 - Senior members can and should be encouraged to participate in the county and state volunteer management organization (e.g., council).
-Senior members can participate in advanced county and state leadership activities, including Teen Leader, County All Star Ambassador, California State Ambassador, State 4-H Advisory Committees, State Leadership Conference, State Fair Task Force, Cal Focus, and Washington Focus.
+Senior members can participate in advanced county and state leadership activities, including Teen Leader, 4-H County Ambassador, California State Ambassador, State 4-H Advisory Committees, and State Leadership Conference.

 - Senior members receive annually a year stripe and pin for completion of at least one project.

 - The junior and teen leadership experience is designed to provide members with the opportunity to learn about the qualities and competencies needed to be a leader.
 Leadership is not doing things for the group; rather, it is helping the group decide what needs to be done and how.
 Junior leaders provide assistance while teen leaders assume more challenging leadership roles.
-Junior and teen leaders complete a Leadership Development Report (2016-2017).
+Junior and teen leaders who are working on Star Ranks complete a Leadership Development Report.
+Junior and Teen Leaders who are in the new Achievement Program (Sparks, Emerald, and Impact Stars), record their leadership work on the Annual Project Report Form II.
 The major duties of a junior or teen leader are (varies with age, experience and other):